Responsible and Safer Gambling

 Ladbrokes Coral – Fined £5.9 Million

-Between 2014 and 2017, prior to their multi billion pound takeover by GVC, the online gambling operators were guilty of a litany of what the gambling commission called ‘systemic failings’ in relation to responsible gambling, with problem gamblers losing hundreds of thousands of pounds that they should never have been allowed to wager.
+Between 2014 and 2017, prior to their multi billion pound takeover by GVC (now Entain), the online gambling operators were guilty of a litany of what the gambling commission called ‘systemic failings’ in relation to responsible gambling, with problem gamblers losing hundreds of thousands of pounds that they should never have been allowed to wager.

 It was found that the company had failed to protect these problem gamblers from gambling harm because they did not meet the requisite obligations while safeguarding.
 It was also found that when the company became aware of this, their only solution was to simply reduce the amount of gamblers that they had signed up which they deemed ‘high risk’, instead of taking the necessary steps to invest in ways of protecting them from harm - this was deemed as insufficient.